 As regards other types of sports, the health ministry’s protocol stipulates that until 28 June there can be no contact between two athletes in indoor spaces such as punching in martial arts, or shoulder-to-shoulder contact in claiming the ball between rival teams in futsal games.

 Fitness centers officially opened on 27 April in the Czech Republic.
 They operated with capacity restrictions of one person per 10 square metres, group indoor lessons with maximum capacity of eight clients plus one instructor and locker rooms and showers closed.
 During exercise, wearing a face mask was mandatory, as well as disinfection of fitness machines after use of every client.
 The Czech government began lifting restrictions in waves.
 From 11 May, the maximum capacity of the fitness center was increased to 100 persons at one time.
 For more information, see IHRSA National Federation Manual for reopening in English version.
 Wearing a face mask is not mandatory anymore.
 From 25 May, facilities operate practically without restrictions.
 The only restriction now are the increased hygiene conditions.
+All clubs have been ordered to close again since 9 October.

 Outdoor, self-organised exercise allowed for individuals, pairs, and groups under 10 people.
 DGI and the Sports Confederation of Denmark (DIF) announced on 20 April that non-contact outdoor sports clubs (e.g. golf and tennis) could reopen.
 Changerooms, gyms, and indoor facilities remain closed.